What will I learn?

 Unit 1 – Portfolio Coursework 60%

-You will create a portfolio of work, which demonstrates your working process (via sketches, notes, studies etc.) as well as the final products.
+You will create a digital portfolio of work, which demonstrates your working process (via sketches, notes, experiments etc.) as well as the final products.
 You must evaluate and make informed connections with the work of professional artists and photographers.
-The themes are set by the teacher in year 9 and 10 and you will choose from a selection of themes in year 11.
+You will choose a starting point from a list of themes set by the exam board.
+Over three months you will produce preparatory work prior to the final 10 hour period which is usually completed over two days.
+The themes are set by the teacher

 You will choose a starting point from a list of themes set by the exam board.
 Over three months you will produce preparatory work prior to the final 10 hour period which is usually completed over two days.